DietherPano/Nytimes-clone/README.md

-#Note
+# Note
- -this is a clone of nytimes all data of this app are all in Nytimes
+ - this is a clone of nytimes all data of this app are all in Nytimes